biglovisa/GDI-react/contents/concepts/components.md

 # Components and Component Hierarchy

 When you build UI's (user interfaces) with React, the line between HTML and JavaScript becomes a bit fuzzier.
 In React, you keep HTML and JavaScript together.
-Instead of splitting up your view in JavaScript and HTML, you split it up in __components__.
+Instead of splitting up your view in JavaScript and HTML, you split it up in _components_.
 You build out the separate pieces of your view in components, which you then compose to a whole.

 For example, what are some of the different sections of this view:

 ![](../../assets/sample-view.png)!

-A header, a menu and a content box with an image.
+For example: a header, a menu and a content box with an image.

 In React, this would translate to three components, each component holding the JavaScript and HTML for that section.